awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-block-public-s3.md

 **Document Steps**
 + aws:executeAwsApi \- Creates or modifies the `PublicAccessBlock` configuration for the AWS account specified in the `AccountId` parameter\.
-+ aws:executeScript \- Returns the `PublicAccessBlock` configuration for the AWS account specified in the `AccountId` parameter, and verifies the changes were successfully made based on the values specified in the document parameters\.
++ aws:executeScript \- Returns the `PublicAccessBlock` configuration for the AWS account specified in the `AccountId` parameter, and verifies the changes were successfully made based on the values specified in the runbook parameters\.